 We work closely with groups of all denominations and faiths to monitor the condition of listed places of worship.

 Entries on the Heritage at Risk Register include buildings which are generally in fair or good condition, but with a significant problem with one major element, such as the tower.

 The main threats are failing:

 - Rainwater goods

 Carrying out simple, regular maintenance is essential to prevent these buildings declining into a poor or very bad condition.

-Historic England recognises that the care of historic places of worship relies heavily on worshipping congregations.
+Historic England recognises that the responsibility for the care of historic places of worship relies entirely on the efforts of local faith groups.

 Historic England supports congregations and faith groups using historic buildings, whether they were built as places of worship or have been converted for that purpose.

 We offer advice on sensitively adapting spaces and installing new facilities so that places of worship can be used for a wide range of purposes.
 We also provide technical guidance.
 This covers a variety of topics from building repairs to making places of worship more resilient to climate change.
 Many congregations are also working to achieve Net Zero by 2030 and Historic England has a range of guidance on low carbon technologies to inform decisions about how to achieve this.

 A Listing Selection guide to the range of places of worship and their architectural and historic significance is available online, as are our short guides to 19th- and 20th-century Roman Catholic churches, Nonconformist places of worship and an Introduction to Anglo-Jewish Burial Grounds.
 Historic England has also published guidance on the Theft of Metal from Church Roofs: Prevention and Response, on the Theft of Metal from Church Roofs: Replacement Materials, and on Church Roof Replacement Using Terne-coated Steel.